BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- shield
+- [Shield]
-- sword
+- [Sword]
-- armoured horse
+- [Armoured Horse]

 **OPTIONS**

-- Banner: 25 points
+- [Banner] - 25 points
-- War Drum (Easterling): 15 points
+- [War Drum] (Easterling) - 15 points
-- Black Dragon Upgrade: 2 points
+- Black Dragon Upgrade - 2 points
-- Swap Weapon: 1 point
+- Swap Weapon - 1 point

 **SPECIAL RULES**

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Easterling model loses a duel roll on foot, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the Shieldwall rule.
+While mounted, gain the [Shieldwall] rule.
 The +1 Defence applies to both rider and mount.
-Hero models don't need a shield.
+Hero models don't need a [shield][Shield].

 </div>